 Thinking from the mindset of a cybercriminal, would you target a company’s technological defences which they heavily invest in, or target people’s cognitive biases which can be easily taken advantage of?

-The answer is evident and this is why we take the human factor of cyber security so seriously and put this at the forefront of our training.
+The answer is clear, which is why we take the human factor of cyber security so seriously and put this at the forefront of our training.

 To help gain a better understanding of the psychological process behind phishing emails, Sathpal Panesar, a psychologist from The University of Huddersfield recently joined the Bob’s Business Technical Team as part of a Knowledge Transfer Partnership (KTP) project.

-A KTP is a collaborative partnership between a business, University academics, and a highly skilled graduate, aimed to deliver a strategic innovation project.
+The KTP is a collaborative partnership between a business, University academics and a highly-skilled graduate, aimed at delivering a strategic innovation project.
 By acquiring specialist knowledge from the academic experts, the graduate aims to make new changes, enabling a company to become more innovative, effective and efficient.